Buoyant heaving line

 - Minimum required length of the buoyant heaving line is 30 meters for all pleasure craft over 24 meters (78'9'').

-What is the purpose of the buoyant heaving line?
+Purpose of the buoyant heaving line

 This buoyant heaving line is used to be thrown toward a person in distress in the water.
 To improve the accuracy of the throw overboard to a person overboard, a balloon or other floating object should be fixed to the buoyant heavy line.
 In addition, boaters should practice throwing the buoyant heaving line in order to develop their ability to be effective if an emergency occurs.